 I polled friends and family via Facebook recently about common fears in foster parenting.
 I asked them if they had ever thought about fostering, what held them back?
-This was one of the more common concerns: Will I have enough space in my schedule for the demands of being a foster parent?
+This was one of the more common concerns: Will I have enough space and time in my schedule for the demands of being a foster parent?

 This is a valid concern.
 For most of us, our schedules are filled to the brim.
 We’re busy people, with a seemingly never-ending list of commitments between work and school and relationships and hobbies and kids’ events and volunteer opportunities.
 Sometimes it’s overwhelming to consider adding even one more thing.